NUKCILAB/ADR-DQPU/README.md

 11. Other.Eps Used to calculate decay values from 1 to 0.01.

-12. Other.PNV Used for PNV processing of data (please refer to Senior Ziyu’s literature).

-13. Other.TestData_Clean Used to denoise the test data.
+12. Other.TestData_Clean Used to denoise the test data.

-14. Other.TrainData_shuffled Used to shuffle the training data.
+13. Other.TrainData_shuffled Used to shuffle the training data.